didi/benchmark-thrift/README.md

          transport=TFramedTransport(transport=TSocket)
          protocol=TCompactProtocol
    * -c concurrency
-   The number of multiple requests to make at a time.If no -c nor -q is specified, default value is 1 concurrency
+   The number of multiple requests to make at a time.
+If no -c nor -q is specified, default value is 1 concurrency
    * -q throughput
-   The number of requests issued in 1 Second.If no -c nor -q is specified, default value is 1 concurrency
+   The number of requests issued in 1 Second.
+If no -c nor -q is specified, default value is 1 concurrency
    * -t timelimit
    TimeLimit of the pressure.
 It with a default value 60s.
 You can specify the duration in the following ways: